jtan21at/ai-hackathon/README.md

 # Project Overview / Purpose

-EduTrivia is an interactive educational platform designed to make learning history and science engaging.
-It combines multiple-choice quizzes with a chatbot that answers questions in real time, allowing learners to explore content, verify facts, and gain deeper understanding beyond standard quizzes.
+TriviAI is an interactive educational platform designed to make learning history and science engaging.
+It combines multiple-choice quizzes with a chatbot that answers questions in real time, allowing learners to explore content, verify facts, and gain a deeper understanding beyond standard quizzes.

 # Modules / Content
 It includes the following modules, covering key events, figures, and discoveries, with unique questions that contain historical context, as well as critical thinking questions: